 They are referred to as summary courts because they handle minor or summary offences, as well as small debt claims and other small civil matters, such as claims arising under contract and tort, claims for victim compensation, compensation for injuries arising out of car accidents, claims as to title to land and some family law issues.
-An important prerequisite for access to courts of summary jurisdiction is the need to fall within the monetary jurisdictional level, which typically varies from jurisdiction to jurisdiction.
-Matters are usually heard quickly and relatively informally, and in criminal cases the magistrate typically imposes a bond or hierarchy leave to appeal courts of summary jurisdiction
+An important prerequisite for jurisdiction Courts that handle small, civil and criminal matters.

+courts of summary